Ngwenya-Mn/Ngwenya-Mn/README.md

 ## About Me

-I'm a recent passionate Computer Science Graduate with a keen interest in FullStack & Software Development.
+I'm a recent passionate Computer Science Graduate with a keen interest in Web & Software Development.

-- 🔭 I’m currently working on Odin project and JavaScript30.
+- 🔭 I’m currently working on The Odin project and JavaScript30.
 - 🌱 I’m currently learning React and MongoDB.
 - 👯 I’m looking to collaborate on JS fullstack projects.
 - 📫 How to reach me: milithevet@outlook.com